TBSantana/ML_Automated_Pipeline/README.md

 ## Task 2 - AWS infrastructure
 *Description* - Propose an AWS architecture to serve a solution for the previous task.

+See the details of the proposed infrastructure [here](images/AWS%20Infra.png).

 ## Task 3 - Coding challenge (Bonus)
 TODO